-Learnworlds accepts multiple currencies and five payment gateways, including PayPal, Stripe, 2Checkout, Shopify, and PagSeguro.
+LearnWorlds accepts multiple currencies and five payment gateways, including PayPal, Stripe, 2Checkout, Klarna, Apple and Google Pay, Shopify, and PagSeguro.

 LearnWorlds vs Teachable: Customer Support and Training

 If something goes wrong, who can you turn to?
-This is where customer support and training is imperative.
-Let’s see what both LearnWorlds and Teachable offer where customer care is concerned.
+This is where customer support and training are imperative.
+Let’s see what both LearnWorlds and Teachable offer concerning customer care.

-Teachable only offers support during business hours via support tickets and live chat.
-But, Business plan subscribers can also participate in group coaching calls.
-Here you’re in contact with a customer success manager who will provide tailored advice on improving your courses and moving your business in the right direction.
+Teachable offers support during business hours via support tickets or email, (8 AM to 8 PM EST).
+Basic plan users and upwards can access live group coaching sessions.
+Here, you’re in contact with a customer success manager who will provide tailored advice on improving your courses and moving your business in the right direction.

 LearnWorlds offers 24/7 support.
-On top of that, if you’ve opted for the Pro Trainer plan, you’ll also receive an onboarding call to help you get up and running.
+On top of that, if you’ve opted for the Pro Trainer plan, you’ll also receive access to the LearnWords Academy and priority email support.

 Alternatively, if you’ve subscribed to the Learning Center plan, your onboarding experience is amped up a notch with two hours of premium onboarding.
 Here, an expert will walk you through importing courses, branding tips, getting set up, customizing your online school design, and much more.